tuxpilot/RIDS/README.md

 Many features and many functionnalities makes it not sure enough to be used as a reliable alarm system!

-Before anything!
+Before anything!!!
-Yes!!!
+- Yes!!!
 It is messy!
-Yes it is not optimised!
+- Yes it is not optimised!
-Yes it is shell!
+- Yes it is shell!
-Yes it is PHP and not with the best practices!
+- Yes it is PHP and not with the best practices!
-No i'm not a developer, i'm an adminsys and i do it on my rest time with my knowledge of scripting of being an adminsys!
+- No i'm not a developer, i'm an adminsys and i do it on my rest time with my knowledge of scripting of being an adminsys!
-It is a POC!
+- It is a POC!
 So it will be probably optimised with a better language (like C) in the future.

 ________________________________________________________________________________________
 ----------------------------------------------------------------------------------------